LiskArchive/lisk-sdk/README.md

 ## Installation Steps

-Clone the Lisk repository using git and initialize the modules.
+Before you proceed, you need to decide if you want to connect your node to the Testnet (Test Network), to the Mainnet (Main Network) or to work in your own network.
+In order to connect your node with the *Mainnet* for example, clone this Lisk Core repository from the master branch and initialize the modules.

 ```
 git clone https://github.com/LiskHQ/lisk.git